Hi, I'm Mingyang.

 Open to opportunities

 M.S. in Marketing Intelligence from Fordham.
 I work comfortably on both sides of the marketing stack — from brand storytelling and campaign ops to dashboards, segmentation, and the SQL/Python that powers them.
-Most recently led multi-brand TikTok Live operations for Crocs, Hey Dude, Pop Mart, and comfrt.
+Most recently led multi-brand TikTok Live operations for Crocs, Hey Dude, Pop Mart, comfrt, and Edikted.
 Open to roles in marketing analytics, growth, brand strategy, or consumer insights.

 Work